-We combined best practice guidance with the results from a qualitative interview study and a series of workshops involving patient contributors and clinical advisors to co-design and develop the intervention (the personalised guided consultation and associated training package for Physiotherapists) informed by the Medical Research Council (MRC) framework for complex interventions.
-The guided consultation is based on the principles of shared decision-making, to include effective reassurance, building confidence (self-efficacy) and provision of personalised advice and treatment, and comprises of the following 3 elements:
+We combined best practice guidance 36 with the results from a qualitative interview study 8 and a series of workshops involving patient contributors and clinical advisors to codesign and develop the intervention (the personalised guided consultation and associated training package for Physiotherapists) informed by the Medical Research Council (MRC) framework for complex interventions.
+37 The guided consultation is based on the principles of shared decision-making, 38 to include effectiventions of the population of the population of the principles of shared decision-making, 38 to include effectiventions.

+ventions.37 The guided consultation is based on the 3 principles of shared decision-making, 38 to include effective reassurance, building confidence (self-efficacy) and provision of personalised advice and treatment, and P comprises the following three elements:

-- 1. Pre-Consultation Form will be sent to participants in advance of the consultation (with the baseline questionnaire) on which they can highlight their concerns and priorities about their shoulder pain and expectations for the consultation. - 2.
-A Semi-Structured Assessment to guide physiotherapists in covering key elements of the consultation: - Subjective examination, which will include an assessment of items for the prognostic tool; an assessment of ideas, concerns and expectations (ICE) as highlighted by participants on the pre-consultation form; an assessment of personal values in terms of their shoulder pain and disability - Standardised physical examination, as per usual care - Personalised discussion of expected course of shoulder pain and disability, based on individualised results of the prognostic tool and personal values - Discussion of treatment and self-management options, tailored to the identified concerns, priorities, expectations, values, results of physical examination, and individual prognosis.
+- 1. Preconsultation form will be sent to participants in advance of the consultation (with the baseline questionnaire) on which they can highlight their concerns and priorities about their shoulder pain and expectations for the consultation. - 2.
+A semistructured assessment to guide physiotherapists in covering key elements of the consultation: - Subjective examination, which will include an assessment of items for the prognostic tool; an assessment of ideas, concerns and expectations (ICE) 39 40 as highlighted by participants on the preconsultation form; an assessment of personal values in terms of their shoulder pain and disability. - Standardised physical examination, as per usual care - Personalised discussion of expected course of shoulder pain and disability, based on individualised results of the prognostic tool and personal values - Discussion of treatment and self-management options, tailored to the identified concerns, priorities,